TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 - DbContext management is independent of the application type or architecture.
 (For example, this approach works perfectly with Blazor Server, avoiding its [usual troubles](https://docs.microsoft.com/en-us/aspnet/core/blazor/blazor-server-ef-core?view=aspnetcore-3.1).
 It also behaves exactly the same in integration tests.)
 - Different concrete DbContext subtypes are handled independently.
 - A unit of work may be nested.
 For example, a set of operations may explicitly require being transactional.
 If there is an encompassing transaction, they can join it; if not, they can have their own transaction.
-- It is possible to [keep the DbContext type `internal`](#internal-dbcontext-types) to the data access layer, without compromising any of the above.
+- It is possible to [keep the DbContext type `internal`](#internal-dbcontext-types) to the persistence layer, without compromising any of the above.

 #### Advantages of Scoped Execution